-Additional information concerning the OSUIT Child Care Center can be obtained online at osuit.edu/child-care-center.php or by contacting the center manager at 918-293-4934.
+Additional information concerning the OSUIT Child Care Center can be obtained by contacting the center manager at 918-293-4934.

 VENDING & LAUNDRY SERVICE

 Campus Vending & Laundry Service operates over 50 soft drink, snack, and juice machines in various locations on the OSUIT campus.
 In addition, Campus Vending & Laundry Service also operates and oversees 40 free-vend laundry machines for students living in OSUIT's residence halls.